-An atomic event is a single, "low-level" occurrence (which may happen under the control of BTS or outside the control of BTS).
+An atomic event is a single, low-level occurrence, which might happen under the control of BTS or outside the control of BTS.

 There are four types of atomic event:

 - · Input events

-- · Activity completion events
+- Activity completion events

 - Timer events

 - System events.

-Atomic events are the basic components out of which composite events (see "Composite events" on page 22) can be constructed.
+Atomic events are the basic components out of which composite events can be constructed.
+For more information, see "Composite events" on page 23.